Notion ORMGitHub

 findUnique

-Retrieves a single page by its Notion page ID.
-Returns null for missing or partial pages.
+Retrieves a single page by its Notion page ID, scoped to the current database client's data source.
+Returns null for missing, partial, or cross-data-source pages.
 Supports select / omit projection with the same semantics as findMany.

 where: { id: "page-id-here" },